Skip to main content

 Security diligence

 Most SOC 2 Type II controls ask one question: can an employee access customer funds?
 Our answer is architectural, not policy.
 In default 2-of-2 MPC, WalletSuite holds only one share, and the customer share is mathematically required for every signature.
-In OWS opt-out mode, we hold nothing at all — keys, signed transactions, and the audit trail live entirely on customer infrastructure.
+In on-premise HSM mode, we hold nothing at all — keys live inside customer-controlled FIPS-validated hardware on customer infrastructure, and signed transactions and the audit trail are emitted to customer-controlled destinations.

 Employee access

 No WalletSuite employee can move funds unilaterally.
-Internal access to our MPC share is M-of-N gated and audit-logged, and in OWS opt-out mode we hold no key material at all.
+Internal access to our MPC share is M-of-N gated and audit-logged, and in on-premise HSM mode we hold no key material at all.

 Prompt injection as a threat model